dimgerasimou/dwm/README.md

 ## Introductiom

 dwm is an extremely fast, small, and dynamic window manager for X.
-This is my build of dwm.
+This is my build of dwm for version 6.3.
-dwm `--version 6.3`

 ## Requirements

 The only requirments to build dwm are the Xlib Header files.

+Packages:

+- brightnessctl
+- pamixer
+- feh
+- picom

 ## Installation